Health Reimbursement Account

-- Your employer will establish parameters for the HRA account.
-The account may be structured to provide reimbursement to your for medical expenses incurred during the deductible portion of coverage if applicable, for copayments or coinsurance, for monthly premiums, or any combination.
+- Your employer with establish parameters for the HRA account.
+The account may be structured to provide reimbursement for your medical expenses incurred during the deductible portion of coverage if applicable, for copayments or coinsurance, for monthly premiums, or any combination.

 - You may also pay the provider by cash, check, or credit card and submit a paper claim to your HRA administrator for reimbursement.